-UN Security Council will try to vote on Syria ceasefire as bombing continues
+UN Security Council adopts Syria ceasefire resolution

 More than 520 people have been killed and 2,500 wounded since Sunday in the relentless bombardment of Eastern Ghouta, according to a statement from Doctors Without Borders, or Médecins Sans Frontières.

-"Our hospital is full, and we already got hit twice," the humanitarian organization said Saturday on Twitter.
+"Our hospital is full, and we already got hit twice," a doctor with the humanitarian organization said Saturday on Twitter.

 Around 400,000 people are in hiding as the Damascus suburbs have been pounded with shells, mortars and bombs since Sunday night.